 Updates to related JCQ documents

-The following JCQ documents are to be used in conjunction with the JCQ AI Use in Assessments guidance.
+The following JCQ documents are to be used in conjunction with the JCQ AI Use in Assessments document.

-We hope that everyone in schools and colleges will find the updated JCQ AI Use in Assessments guidance useful.
-Thanks again to those who provided feedback.
+We hope that everyone in schools and colleges will find the updated JCQ AI Use in Assessments rules and guidance useful.